History of IU Housing

 For almost five decades, Alice McDonald Nelson led housing and residential operations at Indiana University Bloomington throughout a constantly evolving campus landscape.
 Alice introduced student-forward measures that not only changed IU, but university housing across the country.

-Today, the Nelson Administration Building houses the main administration offices of RPS, a reminder of Alice McDonald Nelson’s work and the Indiana University legacy of women in leadership.
+Today, the Nelson Administration Building houses the main administration offices of IU Housing, a reminder of Alice McDonald Nelson’s work and the Indiana University legacy of women in leadership.

 Watch Alice McDonald Nelson: An Indiana University Legacy